 - Allow your mat to air dry.

-- Wash your yoga mat on a cold, delicate cycle with a gentle detergent.
-We recommend our Freshengo 123Wash Laundry Pods.
+- Wash your yoga mat on a cold, delicate cycle using a gentle detergent.

-Frequently Asked Questions
+Frequently Asked Questions:

 How do you clean a rubber yoga mat?